-As a community foundation, the Foundation is committed to building a society where everyone feels they belong.
-This means the Foundation has a responsibility to learn and implement change across the organization, as well as to influence change more broadly within the Calgary community.
-Recommendations from last year's racial equity audit are being implemented this year, with the goal to embed racial equity and reconciliation in the culture of the organization.
+As a community foundation, the Foundation is committed to building а society where everyone feels they belong.
+This means the Foundation has a responsibility to learn implement change across the organization, as well as to influence change more broadly within the Calgary community.
+Recommendations from 2021 racial equity audit continue to be implemented, with the goal to embed racial equity and reconciliation in the culture of the organization.

 Service costs as a percentage of average asset value has been commonly used by community foundations as a benchmark of efficiency.
-Service costs are impacted by the projects undertaken to support operations, the asset
+Service costs are impacted by the projects undertaken to support operations, the asset classes and structure of the investment management program, professional and technical costs directly attributable to gift acceptance, and charitable initiatives in the community.